gabrielfreire/Sentry/README.md

 @import '~leaflet/dist/leaflet.css';
 ~~~

-Note: there are still few other things remaining to do for Leaflet that we won't detail here.
+Note: there are still few other things remaining to do for Leaflet that i won't detail here.

-For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

 ### Using angular-cli